Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Conclusion

-\textbf{Structure of this appendix.} In this appendix, we present some omitted details: the novelty of our method in~\sref{sec:novelty}, details of our method of rotation estimation and auxiliary diagonal points in~\sref{sec:details-of-our-method}, and additional experimental results of the VP estimator and the whole of our method in~\sref{sec:experimental-results}.
+\textbf{Structure of this paper.} In this supplementary material, we present some details omitted from the main paper: the novelty of our method in~\sref{sec:novelty}, the limitations of our method associated with indoor scenes in~\sref{sec:limitations}, extended related work of panoramic images in~\sref{sec:extended-related-work}, details of our method of rotation estimation and auxiliary diagonal points (ADPs) in~\sref{sec:details-of-our-method}, and additional experimental results of the vanishing point (VP) estimator and the whole of our method in~\sref{sec:experimental-results}.